 Accounts receivable are recorded net of allowances for amounts not expected to be collected.
 In estimating the allowance, management considers a specific customer's financial condition, payment history, and various information or disclosures by the customer or other publicly available information.
 Accounts receivable are charged against the allowance after all reasonable efforts to collect the full amount (including litigation, where appropriate) have been exhausted.
-During both the third quarter of 2018 and the first quarter of 2017, the Company recorded \$1.7 million in charges for a provision to accounts receivable associated with the insolvency of two customers.
+During 2019, 2018 and 2017, the Company recorded \$8.6 million, \$1.7 million and \$1.7 million in charges for a provision to accounts receivable, net of recoveries.